thoughtbot/factory_bot/docs/src/traits/using.md

 # Using traits

-Traits can also be passed in as a list of symbols when you construct an instance from factory\_bot.
+Traits can also be passed in as a list of Symbols when you construct an instance from factory\_bot.

 ```ruby